kaga/kaga.github.io/debugging-teams/_posts/2021-06-27-Amusing-Ourselves-to-Death.markdown

 > A very simple drawing and drawing release system with great flexibility for making changes must be provided. - Kelly's 14 Rules & Practices[^4]

 In the modern day software development, there are times everything has to stop and turn focus on addressing the immediate security threats or customer problems.
-In those times, it is more apparent the need to clearly communicate the change of directions and status update.
+In those times, it is more apparent the need to clearly communicate the change of directions.
+The development team also needs to structure[^5] the source code and program so that such rapid change of direction is possible.

 ## Conclusion